BeeGass/Group-Dataset-Generator/HF_README.md

 ## Contact

-For questions or issues, please open an issue on the [GitHub repository](https://github.com/BeeGass/permutation-groups).
+For questions, issues, or contributions, please use the Hugging Face dataset repository's discussion forum or contact Bryan Gass directly.